anypay/merchant-app/README.md

 samples, guidance on mobile development, and a full API reference.

-# Building for android:

-# Building for ios
+# SETUP for ios DEVICES:

 $ open ios/Runner.xcodeproj/